vincemann/ez-compare/README.md

 Simple refelction-based **Comparisson-Tool** for comparing two Objects: "Root" & "Compare".
 Highly **configurable**, yet very **simple** to use.
 Human readable **fluent-api-style**.
-Ships preconfigured in strict Mode.
 Does **not** perform **deep** compare (except for arrays),
-but instead iterates over all **relevant** instance variables of both objects and compares them via equal.
+but instead iterates over the **selected** instance variables of both objects and compares them via equal-method.
 -> reflection depth is 1.

 ## features